Simo Valakari

-Simo Johannes Valakari (born 28 April 1973) is a Finnish football coach and former player.
-He is currently the head coach of FK Auda.
+Simo Johannes Valakari (born 28 April 1973) is a Finnish football manager and a former international football player.
+He is currently the manager of Scottish Championship side St Johnstone.

-Career
+Playing career

+Club

-Valakari began his career with KontU in the Finnish lower divisions, before first moving to FinnPa in 1995 and then to Scottish club Motherwell in 1996.
-After four seasons in Scotland, he was off to Derby County in the English Premiership.
+Valakari played in the youth sector of Käpylän Pallo (KäPa) in Käpylä, Helsinki, and began his senior career with KäPa first team in 1990 in the fourth-tier Kolmonen.
+He played also for Kontula-based club KontU in the Finnish second-tier Ykkönen and third-tier Kakkonen, before first moving to Veikkausliiga club FinnPa in 1995 and then to Scottish Premier League club Motherwell in 1996.
+After four seasons in Scotland, he was off to Derby County in the Premier League.

 Valakari failed to become a first team regular at Pride Park Stadium and decided to join Dallas Burn for the 2004 MLS season and finished the year with a goal and four assists.
 Following the 2006 season, his contract was not renewed with the team, known by that time as FC Dallas.

-Valakari decided to return to Finland for the 2007 Veikkausliiga season, where he signed for TPS managed by Mixu Paatelainen.
+Valakari decided to return to Finland for the 2007 Veikkausliiga season, where he signed for TPS, managed by Mixu Paatelainen.
 He retired from playing in 2009 after several injuries.

-International career
+International

 Valakari was a regular with the Finnish national team during his stay in Europe.
 He made a total of 32 caps for his country.

-Coaching career
+Managerial career

-Valakari was named manager of Åbo IFK in January 2010 and subsequently ended his playing career.
-He however returned "home" as he announced his return to Käpylän Pallo as a youth coach after the 2010 season.
+Valakari was named manager of Åbo IFK (ÅIFK) in January 2010 and subsequently ended his playing career.
+He, however returned "home" as he announced his return to Käpylän Pallo as a youth coach after the 2010 season.

+SJK

-In 2012, Valakari joined SJK as the head coach.
+In 2012, Valakari joined Seinäjoen Jalkapallokerho (SJK) as the head coach.
 In 2013, he managed the team to gain promotion to the Veikkausliiga and they went on to win the Finnish championship in 2015.
-The team also won the Finnish League Cup in 2014.
+The team also won the Finnish League Cup in 2014 and the Finnish Cup in 2016.
+In the early 2016, he had been linked with Motherwell, but eventually signed an upgraded contract extension with SJK on 10 February 2016.
+Valakari was dismissed on 17 February 2017, due to disagreement with the club's chairman Raimo Sarajärvi.

+Tromsø

-After working as assistant manager for the Finnish national team after being fired from the SJK job, he was appointed head coach of Norwegian side Tromsø IL in June 2017.
-In 2018, his contract was extended until 2022, but he was fired after a relegation in 2019.
+He was appointed head coach of Norwegian Eliteserien side Tromsø in June 2017.
+In 2018, his contract was extended until 2022, but he was fired in April 2020, after the club had suffered a relegation at the end of the 2019 season.

-In November 2020, Valakari was appointed as the head coach of KuPS until he lost his motivation for the job after the season of 2022 and was released cause he did not work as required.